thycotic/ss-docs/release-notes/ss-rn-7-x.md

 ### Bug Fixes

 - Added support for Next TokenCode mode for RADIUS servers.
-- Fixed performance issues in Folders for IE on dashboard.
+- *ixed performance issues in Folders for IE on dashboard.
 - Fixed issue where the custom commands for UNIX Remote Password Changers would not correctly parse Fields with adjacent special characters in the test dialogs.
 - Fixed issue where a Secret Field specified in the Parameters value of a Custom Launcher would not get masked if Hide Launcher Password was enabled.
 - Fixed incorrect display width of Folders in Folder Administration.